 Some wear them, and others sink into them.
 There better be a gulf of difference!
 We all know the saying: never compromise on three things, the bed you sleep on, the tires your car is running on and finally, the shoes bearing your whole body.
 Enough padding makes sure that the boot material does not scratch, rub, press or get your feet bloody.

 Bending with nature

 Another crucial yet overlooked expertise.
 Only the finest cobblers know these secrets.
-If you look at the collars of Danner or Keen boots, you will feel the difference.
-The collars are cut unlike most.
-Same goes for tongue, laces, eyelets and most importantly, the bendings, amount and placements of leather.
-Very few brands care to provide softer material over ankle tendon.
+If you look at the collars of Danner or Keen boots, you will notice the difference.
+They cut the collars unlike most.
+Same goes for tongue, laces, eyelets and predominantly, the bendings, amount and placements of leather.
+Few brands care to provide softer material over ankle tendon.